 - review and agree to a Job Plan

-- undertake up to four job searches per month, tailored to local labour market conditions
+- undertake eight job searches per month, tailored to local labour market conditions

 - accept suitable job offers.